The electronic registration of the collections is a major current project in the department.

 A second large collection of plant fossils is from Scania in southern Sweden.
 The Rhaetian and Liassic strata (210-180 million years old) contain a large variety of fossil plants and are of paramount importance for understanding possible environmental and floristic changes at the Triassic/Jurassic boundary.
 The collection contains abouts 25 000 specimens, among them almost 100 type specimens, which have been subject of numerous taxonomic publications and revisions.

-The collection of the departments vertebrate animal fossils (and a few invertebrate) is avaible on the DINA portal Naturarv.
+The collection of the departments vertebrate and invertebrate fossils is searchable at samlingar.nrm.se.

 Triassic and Jurassic plants of Scania